WARNING: The very premise of this film contains spoilers for the series thus far.

 Despite such a lax, scatterbrained approach to leadership, the character of Holdo was heavily praised by culture critics.
 In general, it’s easy to read Poe’s interactions with Holdo as an attack on male chauvinism.
 If that was what Mr. Johnson intended, then he failed to grasp how sympathetic his characters are.
 It’s much easier to sympathize with Poe because he is actually trying to throw ideas out there while Holdo’s actions wind up demoralizing enough of her crew for him to successfully stage a mutiny with their help.
 Meanwhile, Holdo herself comes across as the kind of person who can’t handle being in an authoritative role without resisting the impulse to throw her weight around.
 Exactly how a wise figure such as Leia could trust someone like that is anyone’s guess.
 If these were the intended reactions, then it’s a classic case of the writer succeeding far too well.

-One culture critic in particular claimed that Holdo’s arc teaches men to trust women in power.
+One culture critic by the name of Jonathan McIntosh claimed that Holdo’s arc teaches men to trust women in power.
 If that’s the case, then The Last Jedi doesn’t make an especially great case for such a venture.
 What it practicably argues is for subordinates to blindly trust their superiors – for good and for ill.
 You can’t question people in power.
 They were put there for a reason and know better than you for every possible situation.
 The collective propensity to blindly trust authoritative figures is precisely what allows countless oppressive regimes – both real and fictional – to thrive.
 Irony of ironies, what was almost certainly intended to be a progressive message instead reads like something from an author with right-wing political leanings.
 Anyone who blindly trusted someone such as Holdo in real life would either be led to their quick, unglamorous death or responsible for committing thousands of war crimes in their campaign.

 As it is, Holdo’s leadership sensibly results in her troops deserting her.
 Poe thinks of a plan to deactivate the First Order’s tracking device.
 To do this, he will need help from an expert hacker in the casino town of Canto Bight.
 Poe entrusts this task to ex-Stormtrooper Finn and a mechanic named Rose Tico.
 Even among fans of the film, this subplot is highly controversial.
 Merely looking at it from a storytelling standpoint, the subplot is very contrived.
 Finn and Rose end up getting arrested for having double parked in front of the building just when they are about to meet the hacker.
 This could have worked in a Star Wars parody film such as Spaceballs, but featuring it as a dramatic plot point is, once again, tonally discordant.
 It doesn’t help that this subplot contributes nothing to the overarching story in the end.
 Finn and Rose manage to find another skilled hacker – a random person named DJ who happened to be in the same exact cellblock – only for him to later betray them.
 This prompts Holdo to evacuate her ship and ram into Snoke’s flagship at light speed.